foreverphoenix/the-phoenix-flavour/content/bg/knowledge-base/asset-basics.md

 **A BSA always requires a plugin with the same name to be loaded.**

 *Example.esp* (or ESL/ESM) can load *Example.bsa* and *Example - Textures.bsa*, but no more than that.
 If the name does not match exactly the BSA will not be loaded.
+The plugin does not need to have any content, it can be an empty 'dummy' (in which case it should ideally be an ESP-FE).

 {{< alert color="info" >}}The vanilla BSAs are actually loaded via the **Skyrim.ini** file and it should be *technically* possible to load additional BSAs by adding them to the INI.
 However, this is not particularly convenient so it is not done.{{< /alert >}}